secure-software-engineering/rose/docs/repository.md

 # Repository

 An observer and extractor repository can be published via HTTP and is identified by a URL.
 It contains a configuration (or status) file and multiple directories.
-Every instance of the ROSE plugin is configured to synchronize its observers and extractors with one repository.
+Every instance of the ROSE plugin can be configured and sequentially synchronized its observers and extractors with a repository.

 ## Configuration File

-Every repository must have one configuration file named `config.json`, reachable at `http://X/Y/config.json` if `http://X/Y/` is the URL of the repository.
+Every repository must have one configuration file named `rose3config.json`, reachable at `http://X/Y/config.json` if `http://X/Y/` is the URL of the repository.
 This configuration file contains a JSON object with the following fields:

+### User Settings

+* `roseCommentsIsEnabled`: Boolean.
+Wether or not commenting inside networks is enabled by default or not.
+(This can be changed by the user.)

+* `roseCommentsRatingIsEnabled`: String.
+Boolean.
+Wether or not rating inside the commenting function is enabled by default or not.
+(This can be changed by the user.)

+* `autoUpdateIsEnabled`: Boolean.
+Wether or not ROSE automatically synchronizes its observers/extractors with the repository in an predefined interval.
+(This can be changed by the user.)

+* `updateInterval`: Number.
+The timespan until ROSE checks again for updates from the repository.
+(This can be changed by the user.)

+### Internal Configurations

+* `salt`: String.
+A preconfigured salt to ensure safer hashes.

+* `hashLength`: Number.
+The length of the hashes ROSE generates.

+* `repositoryUrl`: String.
+An http url to this repository folder.

+* `fileName`: String.
+The name of this configuration file.

+* `fingerprint`: String.
+A fingerprint of public key, which is used to sign the files in this repository.

+* `timestamp`: Number.
+A timestamp of the last change in this repository.
+If the last update in an ROSE distribution is older then the current timestamp in the repository, an update should be performed.

+* `networks`: Array.
+A array of all the networks, which can be configured to be tracked by ROSE.

+## A Network

+One object in the networks array has the following attributes:

 * `name`: String.
-Name of the repository used in ROSE observers/extractors.
+Name of the network used in ROSE observers/extractors and other modules.

 * `descriptiveName`: String.
-Name used for displaying in the UI.
+Name used for displaying a network in the UI.

-* `revision`: Int.
-Revision number of the repository.
-If the last check performed by the ROSE plugin has synchronized with a repository with a lower revision number than the current one, an update should be performed.

-* `observers`: Array.
-An array containing information on the available observer files in this repository.
-See below how the elements of this array are structured.

-* `extractors`: Array.
-An array containing information on the available extractor files in this repository.
-See below how the elements of this array are structured.

-## `observers` Array

-The `observers` array consists of JSON objects containing the following fields:

-* `name`: String.
-Name of the observer.

-* `filename`: String.
-Name of the file the observer's information are stored in.

-* `version`: String.
-Version number of the observer in *major.minor.build* format.

-An observer with the filename `filename` should be located at `http://X/Y/observers/filename` if `http://X/Y/` is the URL of the repository.

-## `extractors` Array

-The `extractors` array consists of JSON objects containing the following fields:

-* `name`: String.
-Name of the extractor.

-* `filename`: String.
-Name of the file the extractor's information are stored in.

-* `version`: String.
-Version number of the extractor in *major.minor.build* format.

-An extractor with the filename `filename` should be located at `http://X/Y/extractors/filename` if `http://X/Y/` is the URL of the repository.
+* `identifier`: String.
+An domainname identifier for ROSE to identify a network. (e.g., `"facebook.com"`)

+* `observers`: String.
+A filepath relative to the location of this configuration file to a json file holding an array of observers for one particular network.
+See the observer documentation for specifications.

+* `extractors`: String.
+A filepath relative to the location of this configuration file to a json file holding an array extractors for one particular network.
+See the extractor documentation for specifications.

 ## Changelog

+2015-09-06 Felix Epp <felix.epp@sit.fraunhofer.de>
+* All configuration fields in the repository.
+* Observers/extractors stored in one file per network.

 2014-05-18 Sebastian Ruhleder <sebastian.ruhleder@googlemail.com>